arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 end
 ```

 We will wrap the `RES::Browser` component with this middleware.
-Now, when the web browser — driven by [Capybara](https://github.com/teamcapybara/capybara) and [Cuprite](https://github.com/rubycdp/cuprite) — visits root URL, it will compare received Content-Security Policy header with the reality of served HTML.
+Now, when the web browser — driven by [Capybara](https://github.com/teamcapybara/capybara) and [Cuprite](https://github.com/rubycdp/cuprite) — visits the root URL, it will compare the received Content-Security Policy header with the reality of served HTML.
 Quickly making objections if there should be any.
-The same objections would be raised outside tested system, on a real web browser.
+The same objections would be raised outside the tested system, on a real web browser.

 ```ruby
 session =